Trams and trolleybuses in North Korea

-Trams and trolleybuses in North Korea are forms of public transportation for North Koreans to travel around in urban centres given the shortages on fuel and access to cars for average citizens.
+Trams and trolleybuses in North Korea are forms of public transportation for North Koreans to travel around in urban centres given the fuel shortages and lack of access to cars for average citizens.

-Very few details are known about these trolleybuses and trams due to the closed society of North Korea.
+Very few details are known about these trolleybuses and trams due to the country's isolation.
 Pyongyang, Wonsan and Chongjin are the only cities known to have tramways.

 For a full list of trolleybus systems in North Korea, see List of trolleybus systems in North Korea.